bcgov/castor/R/SpaDES-modules/forestryCLUS/README.md

 * Harvest flow priority - what should be harvested first
 * Constraints

+##### Constraints

+The various constraints apploed to forest management scenarios include:

-*Land cover*.
+* *Land cover*.
 Percentage of zone to be above or below a given threshold for a particular forest attribute

-*No havesting*.
+* *No havesting*.
 Removing area from the thlb

-*Equivalent Clear Cut Area*.
+* *Equivalent Clear Cut Area*.
 Constraining aggregated disturbance for watershed indicators.

-*Growing stock*.
+* *Growing stock*.
 Forcing the future states of the forest to maintain a percentage of the current merchantable growing stock (i.e., standing volume)

+---

 The constraints table is a parent table with child tables inheriting the following structure: